tiagobluiz/pleo-challenge/README.md

 difficulty.
 Overall, I've tried to worry more about performance, memory and the correctness of the solution than with potential product decisions, as most of them are a matter of changing simple things on the code (e.g: dealing differently with network and currency failures).
+There are several possible / acceptable parallelization strategies, the main two that I thought were:

+1. Processing multiple clients in parallel.
+The main problem with this strategy is that we may have unbalanced threads as client with many invoices may take more time than others.
+As it was mentioned above, this could be solved by processing the invoices in batches.
+2. Having the list of all invoices, create several batches and process them in parallel.
+This would allow a better balance of the work in our threads than the current strategy.
+However, it would provide worse reports - which is typically important in these applications.

 In total, I've spent 6 to 8 hours doing this challenge.